Tatiannna/small/README.md

 - `GET /api/topic/:id` - shows list of Stories with this topic_id

 `stories`
+- `GET /api/:user_id/stories` - shows all Stories authored by this user
-- `GET /api/user_id/:story_id` - shows the Story authored by this User
+- `GET /api/:user_id/:story_id` - shows the Story authored by this User
-- `POST /api/user_id` - creates a Story
+- `POST /api/:user_id/stories` - creates a Story
-- `PATCH /api/user_id/:story_id` - edits a Story
+- `PATCH /api/:user_id/:story_id` - edits a Story
-- `DELETE /api/user_id/:story_id/` - deletes a Story
+- `DELETE /api/:user_id/:story_id` - deletes a Story

 `claps`
 - `POST /api/claps` - "applaud" a Story
 - `DELETE /api/claps/:id` - Remove Clap from a Story

 `responses`
-- `GET /api/story/responses`
+- `GET /api/:story_id/responses` - see all Responses to this Story
-- `POST /api/story/` - creates a Response to a Story
+- `POST /api/:story_id/responses` - creates a Response to a Story
 - `DELETE /api/:story_id/:id` - deletes a response to a Story
-- `PATCH /api/:story_id/:id` - edit a story
+- `PATCH /api/:story_id/:id` - edit a Response to a Story

 `saves`
 - `GET /api/:user_id/saves` - shows Stories that a User saved
 - `POST /api/:user_id/saves` - Saves a story for a logged in User
-- `DELETE /api/:user_id/saves`  - removes a saves Story from a user's list of Saved Stories
+- `DELETE /api/:user_id/saves`  - removes a saved Story from a user's list of saved Stories